MadBomber/aigcm/README.md

 ### Options

 - `-a, --amend`: Amend the last commit.
-- `-c, --context=CONTEXT`: Extra context beyond the diff and style guide.
-Multiple context strings can be added by repeating the `-c` option.
+- `-c, --context=CONTEXT`: Extra context beyond the diff.
 - `-d, --dry`: Dry run the command without making any changes.
 - `-m, --model=MODEL`: Specify the AI model to use.
 - `--provider=PROVIDER`: Specify the provider (ollama, openai, anthropic, etc).
 Note: This only needs to be used when the specified model is available from multiple providers; otherwise, the owner of the model is used by default.